Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 3. Incomplete Lane Positioning Guidance: The statement "make sure you're not drifting out of your lane" is a good reminder, but it doesn't address other aspects of lane positioning, such as maintaining a consistent lane position and avoiding unnecessary lane changes.

-4. Overreliance on Sensor Alerts: While sensor alerts can provide valuable information, drivers should not solely rely on them.
-Drivers should also maintain a visual check of the road and surrounding vehicles.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------